-The request shall not contain a payload
+The request shall not contain a payload.

-Step 16 and 17 (Optional): Monitoring Event Subscription Delete Request Handling in the Underlying 3GPP network.
+Step 16 and 17 (Optional): Monitoring Event Subscription Delete Request Handling in the Underlying 3GPP network

 The SCEF handles request to delete the Monitoring Event Subscription together with the 3GPP network entities.
 The SCEF responds to the IN-CSE with a response code of 204 NO CONTENT to acknowledge the Monitoring Event Subscription has been deleted.